nexdrew/rewrite-shrinkwrap-urls/README.md

 # rewrite-shrinkwrap-urls

-> Rewrite URLs in npm-shrinkwrap.json
+> Rewrite URLs in npm-shrinkwrap.json or package-lock.json

 [![Build Status](https://travis-ci.org/nexdrew/rewrite-shrinkwrap-urls.svg?branch=master)](https://travis-ci.org/nexdrew/rewrite-shrinkwrap-urls)
 [![Coverage Status](https://coveralls.io/repos/github/nexdrew/rewrite-shrinkwrap-urls/badge.svg?branch=master)](https://coveralls.io/github/nexdrew/rewrite-shrinkwrap-urls?branch=master)
 [![Greenkeeper badge](https://badges.greenkeeper.io/nexdrew/rewrite-shrinkwrap-urls.svg)](https://greenkeeper.io/)

-Sometimes it's necessary to update the "resolved" URLs in an `npm-shrinkwrap.json` file - for instance, when you want to point all packages to a private npm registry like [npm Enterprise](https://www.npmjs.com/enterprise).
+Sometimes it's necessary to update the "resolved" URLs in an `npm-shrinkwrap.json` file or a `package-lock.json` file - for instance, when you want to point all packages to a private npm registry like [npm Enterprise](https://www.npmjs.com/enterprise).

 This package provides a tool to do just that.
 It comes with a convenient CLI, but it can be easily used as a module in some other grander logic as well.